- How Companies Make Money

 Find a Job You Really Want In

-What once started as a way of finding sources of email spam, Cloudflare has now grown into so much more.
+Cloudflare is a content delivery network and DDoS mitigation company.
+The company started as a way of finding sources of email spam and has now grown into so much more.
 Not only does the company focus on optimizing website performance, but it also protects websites from several attacks.

 The company depends on a global content delivery network that is highly available and designed with security measures at every layer.
 The network regularly reports super-fast speeds, which is why websites that use Cloudflare report loading twice as fast as those that aren’t using the company.

-Those websites also use 60% less bandwidth, are more secure and receive 65% fewer requests.
-This type of success stems from CloudFlare’s concept of combining web security and performance-enhancing into a CDN.
+Those websites also use 60% less bandwidth, are more secure, and receive 65% fewer requests.
+This type of success stems from Cloudflare’s concept of combining web security and performance-enhancing into a CDN.
 Seemingly so, Cloudflare is the only company that offers this capability.